Zxy-1104/FC3-Visual-Explorer/README.md

 You can also upload your own `FORCE_CONSTANTS_3RD` and QE structure files to generate new 3D visualizations, analysis plots, and FC3 comparisons.

+## Notes

+For a more detailed explanation of FC3 definitions, finite-displacement reconstruction, `FORCE_CONSTANTS_3RD` block interpretation, and related physical concepts, please refer to `FC3_derivation_notes.pdf` in this repository.

 ## Acknowledgements

 FC3 Visual Explorer is designed for visual inspection of third-order force constants in ShengBTE/thirdorder-style workflows.
 The project is not affiliated with ShengBTE, thirdorder, or Quantum ESPRESSO.